metthal/pog/docs/writing_parser.rst

 Tokenization
 ============

 You start defining your parser with tokens.
-You need to provide regular expression that describes how the recognize the token on the input.
+You need to provide regular expression that describes how to recognize the token on the input.
 The syntax for regular expression is Perl-like.
 Here is an example on how to define tokens for recognizing boolean, integer literals and string literals (without escape sequences).

 .. code-block:: cpp